Development Synergy & Alignment Tool

-DevSAT® is a web-based solution invented by Trimpact in 2015 and improved ever since.
-Its principal function is to enhance the impact of projects towards the Earth Restoration Goals (ERGs) through the increase of synergy and alignment of actors, matching of integrated and sustainable development plans (ISDPs) with project activities at different levels of scale, and using lessons learnt from previous projects.
+DevSAT® is a web-based solution invented by Trimpact in 2015 and has improved ever since.
+Its principal function is to enhance the impact of projects towards restoration of the Earth through co-creation of Alignment & Synergy of actors and to match integrated and sustainable development plans (ISDPs), i.e. local Action Plans with activities at different levels of scale, and using lessons learned from previous projects.

 Impact boosted by synergy and alignment